adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 }
 ```

-The `Edge Object` describes a node in the graph.
+The `Edge Object` describes an edge in the graph.
 An `Edge Object` typically contains a data object which is defined as following:

 - **Edge Data Attributes**: